zarzycki/betacast/cyclone-tracking/README.md

 /bin/bash ./get-vitals.sh 2018082100 ./fin-tcvitals/
 ```

-Will procure the TCVitals file for Aug, 21.
+Will procure the TC Vitals file for Aug, 21.
 2018 at 00Z and store it within a sub-folder named `fin-tcvitals`.
+Each init time will get a single file where there will be N rows consisting of the N observed cyclones globally at that time.

 ### Track all cyclones and match to TCVitals